Florida Notary Commission Renewal

 Florida law requires that every notary use an inked stamp with black ink only on every notary certificate.
 All of our Florida notary stamps, seals, and record books are made in-house, come with a lifetime replacement guarantee, and comply with Florida notary laws.
 Select one of the complete notary supply packages from below and then click on the "add to cart" button.

 Value Package II

-Sign and mail your completed Florida notary application to the American Association of Notaries.
+Click here to securely complete the Florida notary application.
 Follow the instructions listed on this page for proper completion.
-We will review your notary application for accuracy and completeness before filing it with the Florida Department of State.
+Mail your signed and completed Florida notary application to AAN.
+We will review your notary application for accuracy and completeness before filing it electronically with the Florida Department of State.

 Notary Commission Certificate and Notary Supplies.

 Once AAN receives your Florida notary commission certificate from the state, we will send it to you together with your Florida notary seal and other ordered supplies.

 Make the most of your business!
 Click here to shop for additional Florida notary supplies.